 (c) where the licensee is registered with, or a member of, a professional organisation, inform the organisation of the offence and conviction.

 [Section 108 amended by No. 8 of 2003 s.
-65.]
+65; No. 34 of 2004 s.
+251.]

 Division 6 — Updating non-identifying information

-109. Director-General to attempt to obtain current information
+109. CEO to attempt to obtain current information

-(1) If the Director-General receives a request for current non-identifying information (which may include medical information) from —
+(1) If the CEO receives a request for current non-identifying information (which may include medical information) from —

 (a) an adoptee who is 18 or more years of age, as to a birth parent of the adoptee or a sibling of the adoptee who is 18 or more years of age;